Bill Donohue: Individuals

 Donohue has had a long-running dispute with political and social commentator Bill Maher.

 Comedian Kathy Griffin in her 2007 Primetime Emmy acceptance speech, mocked award recipients who thanked God when accepting awards by saying "So all I can say is suck it, Jesus, this award is my god now!"
 Donohue called her language "obscene and blasphemous" and said: "It is a sure bet that if Griffin had said, 'Suck it, Muhammad,' there would have been a very different reaction".

 In 2010, after the openly gay pop star Elton John described Jesus as a "compassionate, super-intelligent gay man who understood human problems", Donohue objected:

 Discussing Christopher Hitchens's study of Mother Teresa, he termed the author "totally overrated as a scholar ... sloppy in his research", but nevertheless found much to admire, saying: "[I]n many respects he was a brilliant guy, he was quick, he was a provocateur, and that's the part of Christopher Hitchens that I loved.
 But when it came to the facts it didn't seem to matter to him."
 Donohue said he and Hitchens agreed on abortion, though Hitchens' views on abortion were not exactly those of Donohue.
 In 1993, Hitchens characterized his thinking as "I have my doubts about abortion.
 I find I'm very squeamish on the subject".

+On December 6, 2013, Jon David Couzens filed a defamation lawsuit against Donohue.
+Couzens claimed he had sustained injuries following several statements made by Donohue.
+In October 2015, a federal district court dismissed charges of defamation, invasion of privacy, and intentional and negligent infliction of emotional distress against Donohue.
+In April 2015, the 8th Circuit of Appeals upheld this ruling.